 For maximum attendance, it’s always best to let parents know about the school trip with plenty of time to prepare.
 Parents want to know what their children will be doing and what they’ll gain from going on the trip.

-When you book a PGL trip, you’ll be provided with all the information you’ll for parents so they can see what their children will be doing day to day.
+When you book a PGL trip, you’ll be provided with all the information you’ll need for parents so they can see what their children will be doing day to day.
 We have every detail of what’s included on trips to our centres on our website, including the menus, activities that students can participate in and the facilities available on-site.

 Try something new

 If you often travel to the same place with students, why not try something new?
-The unexpected and unknown can be exciting for students, taking your students somewhere new can inspire them in different ways and have benefits that can be seen back in the classroom.
+The unexpected and unknown can be exciting for students; taking your students somewhere new can inspire them in different ways and have benefits that can be seen back in the classroom.

 Our PGL centres offer a unique school trip experience, with the opportunity to try new games and activities, curriculum-linked and fun courses for secondary and primary school groups, and inspiring locations.